yannvanhalewyn/analyse-re-frame-usage-with-clj-kondo/README.md

 ## Using this script

-> This project is not intended to be a library (yet).
+> This project is not intended to be a library (yet?).
 It's informational, and
 > intended to be copied and modified for your own use cases.

 But to get this example working clone the repo, cd into the directory and then: